ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 Disks can also write images of any other operating system, including Linux distributions or Microsoft Windows.

-1. Insert your USB stick.

 1. Open the Disks application.
 You can find it in the applications menu or by searching for "Disks".

-1. In the side bar, select your USB stick.
+1. Insert your USB stick.
+It appears in the sidebar.
+Select it there.

     :::{warning}
     Make sure to select the USB stick and **not** the disk with your running system.
 Both are listed.